Bridgy Fed

 disable_protocol(to_proto)[source]

-Removes ``to_proto` from enabled_protocols.
+Removes to_proto` from :attr:`enabled_protocols.

 Parameters: